How Can CBD Oil Help With Lyme Disease?

 Can Late-Stage Lyme Disease Be Cured?

-Late-stage Lyme disease is treated with intravenous antibiotics for 14-21 days.
+Late-stage Lyme disease is serious and life-threatening.
+It is treated with intravenous antibiotics for 14-21 days.
 Side effects include mild to severe diarrhea and low white blood cell count, making the patient susceptible to several antibiotic-resistant pathogens.

 In some cases, the infection becomes dormant and reactivate when the immune system gets compromised.